Code4Community/Code4Community.github.io/tutorials/express-mongodb-tutorial.md

    ```
    * Note: the returned document is the document as it was before the update is applied (more info can be found [here](https://mongoosejs.com/docs/api/model.html#model_Model.findOneAndUpdate){:target="_blank"})

-11. To delete a school document, we can create a route that handles `DELETE` requets at the `/school` path.
+11. To delete a school document, we can create a route that handles `DELETE` requests at the `/school` path.
 For example, to delete a document that matches a specifc name and return the deleted document:
    ```js
    app.delete('/school', (req, res) => {
        Schools.findOneAndDelete({name: req.body.schoolName}, (err, school) => {